Cannes, oh you beauty. The glamor, nature’s brilliance, historic monuments, and miles of sea blue settings, Cannes had it all.

 The train then looped around the Palm Beach Casino, the place where the young and the rich party.
 The place offered game rooms facing the Lerins Islands, an upscale restaurant, and terrace overlooking the sea.
 Shortly after that, the train took us through the branded arrays of shops through the narrow streets of Cannes.

 From there the train headed towards the old town, Le Suquet.
 The town sat on top of a hill overlooking Cannes.
-The cobbled streets, the narrow pathways and the local restaurants, all provide the distinct flavor of the history of this place which dates back to the 12th century.
+The cobbled streets, the narrow pathways and the local restaurants, all provide the distinct flavor of the history of this place which dated back to the 12th century.
 The train then climbed the narrow road and stopped by an old fortress – the Notre-Dame de l’Espérance.
 The fortress was built in the 14th century and offered some stunning views of the old harbor and the city.

 The stone roads were laid over 400 years ago and gave the reminiscent history of the old fisherman’s bringing their fresh catch to the old market(Marche Forville) alongside the rue-saint Antonie road.